sergiodxa/remix-auth/docs/authenticator.md

 ## Setup your routes

-This will depend a lot on what strategy you are using, since they may have different requirements, but continuing the example of the `LocalStrategy` we need to create a `/login` route and call our authenticator there.
+This will depend a lot on what strategy you are using since each one may have different requirements.
+Continuing our example of the `LocalStrategy`, we need to create a `/login` route and call our authenticator there.

 ```tsx
 import { ActionFunction, LoaderFunction, Form, redirect, json } from "remix";